awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

    aws iam create-role --role-name AWS-CodePipeline-CodeBuild-Service-Role --assume-role-policy-document "{\"Version\":\"2012-10-17\",\"Statement\":{\"Effect\":\"Allow\",\"Principal\":{\"Service\":\"codepipeline.amazonaws.com\"},\"Action\":\"sts:AssumeRole\"}}"
    ```
 **Note**
-The IAM entity that creates this AWS CodePipeline service role must have permission in IAM to create service roles\.
+The IAM entity that creates this CodePipeline service role must have permission in IAM to create service roles\.

-1. After you create an AWS CodePipeline service role or identify an existing one, you must add the default AWS CodePipeline service role policy to the service role as described in [Review the Default AWS CodePipeline Service Role Policy](https://docs.aws.amazon.com/codepipeline/latest/userguide/iam-identity-based-access-control.html#how-to-custom-role) in the *AWS CodePipeline User Guide*, if it isn't already a part of the policy for the role\.
+1. After you create a CodePipeline service role or identify an existing one, you must add the default CodePipeline service role policy to the service role as described in [Review the Default CodePipeline Service Role Policy](https://docs.aws.amazon.com/codepipeline/latest/userguide/iam-identity-based-access-control.html#how-to-custom-role) in the *CodePipeline User Guide*, if it isn't already a part of the policy for the role\.
 **Note**
-The IAM entity that adds this AWS CodePipeline service role policy must have permission in IAM to add service role policies to service roles\.
+The IAM entity that adds this CodePipeline service role policy must have permission in IAM to add service role policies to service roles\.

-1. Create and upload the source code to a repository type supported by AWS CodeBuild and AWS CodePipeline, such as AWS CodeCommit, Amazon S3, or GitHub\. \(AWS CodePipeline does not currently support Bitbucket\.\) The source code should contain a build spec file, but you can declare one when you define a build project later in this topic\.
+1. Create and upload the source code to a repository type supported by CodeBuild and CodePipeline, such as CodeCommit, Amazon S3, or GitHub\. \(CodePipeline does not currently support Bitbucket\.\) The source code should contain a build spec file, but you can declare one when you define a build project later in this topic\.
 For more information, see the [Build Spec Reference](build-spec-ref.md)\.
 **Important**
 If you plan to use the pipeline to deploy built source code, then the build output artifact must be compatible with the deployment system you use\.
-For AWS CodeDeploy, see the [AWS CodeDeploy Sample](sample-codedeploy.md) in this guide and see [Prepare a Revision for AWS CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-revision.html) in the *AWS CodeDeploy User Guide*\.
+For CodeDeploy, see the [CodeDeploy Sample](sample-codedeploy.md) in this guide and see [Prepare a Revision for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-revision.html) in the *CodeDeploy User Guide*\.
 For AWS Elastic Beanstalk, see the [Elastic Beanstalk Sample](sample-elastic-beanstalk.md) in this guide and see [Create an Application Source Bundle](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deployment.source.html) in the *AWS Elastic Beanstalk Developer Guide*\.
-For AWS OpsWorks, see [Application Source](https://docs.aws.amazon.com/opsworks/latest/userguide/workingapps-creating.html#workingapps-creating-source) and [Using AWS CodePipeline with AWS OpsWorks](https://docs.aws.amazon.com/opsworks/latest/userguide/other-services-cp.html) in the *AWS OpsWorks User Guide*\.
+For AWS OpsWorks, see [Application Source](https://docs.aws.amazon.com/opsworks/latest/userguide/workingapps-creating.html#workingapps-creating-source) and [Using CodePipeline with AWS OpsWorks](https://docs.aws.amazon.com/opsworks/latest/userguide/other-services-cp.html) in the *AWS OpsWorks User Guide*\.

-## Create a Pipeline That Uses AWS CodeBuild \(AWS CodePipeline Console\)<a name="how-to-create-pipeline-console"></a>
+## Create a Pipeline That Uses AWS CodeBuild \(CodePipeline Console\)<a name="how-to-create-pipeline-console"></a>

-Use the following procedure to create a pipeline that uses AWS CodeBuild to build and deploy your source code\.
+Use the following procedure to create a pipeline that uses CodeBuild to build and deploy your source code\.

 To create a pipeline that only tests your source code:
 + Use the following procedure to create the pipeline, and then delete the Build and Beta stages from the pipeline\.
-Then use the [Add an AWS CodeBuild Test Action to a Pipeline \(AWS CodePipeline Console\)](#how-to-create-pipeline-add-test) procedure in this topic to add to the pipeline a test action that uses AWS CodeBuild\.
+Then use the [Add an AWS CodeBuild Test Action to a Pipeline \(CodePipeline Console\)](#how-to-create-pipeline-add-test) procedure in this topic to add to the pipeline a test action that uses CodeBuild\.
-+ Use one of the other procedures in this topic to create the pipeline, and then use the [Add an AWS CodeBuild Test Action to a Pipeline \(AWS CodePipeline Console\)](#how-to-create-pipeline-add-test) procedure in this topic to add to the pipeline a test action that uses AWS CodeBuild\.
++ Use one of the other procedures in this topic to create the pipeline, and then use the [Add an AWS CodeBuild Test Action to a Pipeline \(CodePipeline Console\)](#how-to-create-pipeline-add-test) procedure in this topic to add to the pipeline a test action that uses CodeBuild\.

-**To use the Create Pipeline wizard in AWS CodePipeline to create a pipeline that uses AWS CodeBuild**
+**To use the Create Pipeline wizard in CodePipeline to create a pipeline that uses CodeBuild**

-1. Open the AWS CodePipeline console at [https://console\.aws\.amazon\.com/codesuite/codepipeline/home](https://console.aws.amazon.com/codesuite/codepipeline/home)\.
+1. Open the CodePipeline console at [https://console\.aws\.amazon\.com/codesuite/codepipeline/home](https://console.aws.amazon.com/codesuite/codepipeline/home)\.

    You need to have already signed in to the AWS Management Console by using:
    + Your AWS root account\.
 This is not recommended\.
 For more information, see [The Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) in the *IAM User Guide*\.